usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 key as a 2D array, and computes 25 rounds, each calling the functions `ShiftRows`, described as 3 left-rotations, and `SubColumn`, which computes a lookup in a table.
-This code is painfully simple, and as close to the specification as one can be.
-Yet, it compiles to a C code which is 10-15% faster than the reference implementation [6], while being much simpler and more generic, as the latter explicitly uses vector extensions for specific architectures.
+This code is painfully simple, and as close to the specification as can be.
+Yet, it compiles to a C code which is 10-15% faster than the reference implementation [6], while being much simpler and more generic, since the latter explicitly uses vector extensions for specific architectures.